 Recovered kittens are considered contagious for six weeks following recovery.

 DIAGNOSIS OF INFECTION

 The infected cat can recover if he/she can be kept alive until his/her immune system recovers from the panleukopenia and can throw off the infection.
 This means that invading intestinal bacteria must be kept at bay with antibiotics and aggressive fluid therapy must control dehydration.
+Hospitalization is required as fluids and medications must be given intravenously.
+Blood sugar must be supported as well and control of pain, nausea and hypothermia is crucial.
 This is essentially the same therapy as for canine parvovirus infection, though the feline experience seems to be more lethal.
 There is little chance of survival without hospitalization.

 If a cat is lucky enough to recover from this infection, generally no permanent damage is retained and the cat goes on with lifetime immunity.

 There is no way to adequately disinfect the environment; a new cat should simply be vaccinated.

 Vaccination after age 12 weeks is generally effective in generating immunity against this infection, though immunity gained from mother’s milk may inactivate the vaccine through age 14-16 weeks.
 Most vaccine protocols call for at least two doses of vaccine to be given 2-4 weeks apart with the last dose being received at or after age 14 weeks.

 Vaccination is generally given every 1-3 years depending on the protocol of the animal hospital.
 Vaccination can be given in a nasal form or in an injection (either modified live or killed virus vaccine) given in the right front leg area.
 Killed virus vaccine has been associated with development of vaccination-associated fibrosarcoma (an aggressive cancer) in rare individuals.
 Research is continuing in this area.